thormander/AI-Snake/README.md

 # AI-Snake
 ## Introduction
 This repository contains a Python-based Snake game using the Pygame library.
-The game features a classic snake game with plans to integrate AI for automation.
+The game features a classic snake game with a simple AI integration using Q-learning for automation.

 ## Installation
 To run this game, you need Python and Pygame installed on your machine.